node-red-contrib/node-red-contrib-mikrotik/readme.md

 node-red-contrib-mikrotik3
 ==========================

-Node based on node-red-contrib-mikrotik to work with Mikrotik devices which fixes device configuration problem.
+Node based on node-red-contrib-mikrotik to work with Mikrotik devices with new firmware.

 Install
 -------